ThinkEQ/assembly-solutions-ltd/src/pages/product-category/wire-preparation.md

     column:
       title: ""
       text: >-
-        **Machinery Capability**
+        **World Class Products**

-        Our machines are programmed for each job and monitored by our technical experts.
-Our machines guarantee consistent quality and reduce labour.
+        Our wire preparation services are delivered into applications made by world leading manufacturer Siemens.
 seo:
   title: Wire Preparation | Cable Preparation | ASL
   description: Wire Preparation and cable preparation at low cost and on fast